 After World War I

-During World War I, many police dogs were trained and several breeds where converted from their original purpose to more police-related jobs.
+During World War I, many police dogs were trained and several breeds were converted from their original purpose to more police-related jobs.
 Such training included draught assistance, guarding, messaging, and sniffing.

 The original official breed club was created in 1914 in Germany and was named the Deutscher Rottweiler-Klub which means German Rottweiler Club.
 The club had recorded around 500 Rottweiler dogs and the emphasis was put on working dogs.

-A year later, the Süddeutscher Rottweiler-Klub (South German Rottweiler Club) was also created and had over 3,000 Rottweilers in their records, and the emphasis was put on physical appearance, morphology and conformation.
-The SRK soon changed name to become the International Rottweiler Club.
+A year later, the Süddeutscher Rottweiler-Klub (South German Rottweiler Club) was also created and had over 3,000 Rottweilers in their records, and the emphasis was put on physical appearance, morphology, and conformation.
+The SRK soon changed the name to become the International Rottweiler Club.